 Opening times: Closed on Tuesdays for cleaning, click here for opening hours and schedule

-*Editor’s note: The Teaching Pool, Diving Pool, Children’s Pool and Toddlers’ Pool are temporarily closed until further notice.
+*Editor’s note: The Children’s Pool and Toddlers’ Pool are temporarily closed until further notice.

 Kennedy Town Swimming Pool

-Conveniently located and easy to get to from Central (which is why it attracts families from all over Hong Kong!), the Kennedy Town Swimming Pool is always a favourite with kids!
-The indoor swimming facility here has a newly installed indoor heating system and a Jacuzzi so you don’t have to worry about cooler temps.
-What’s more, there are two outdoor swimming pools – one for the kids with slides, animals and the works, and the other for mamas, papas and big kids!
+Conveniently located and easy to get to from Central, the Kennedy Town Swimming Pool is always a favourite with kids!
+There are two indoor pools, a Jacuzzi and two outdoor swimming pools – one for the kids with slides, animals and the works, and the other for mamas, papas and big kids!
 It’s right opposite Belcher’s Bay Park, so if your kids haven’t expended all their energy swimming, you can always hop across to the park for some more playtime, while you get your daily run.